Nilia119/EUFOR/README.md

 Current features:

 - Fully ACE Compatible.
+- Fully compatible with ACE Arsenal Extended > v.1.5.1: https://steamcommunity.com/workshop/filedetails/?id=2522638637
+  - I would suggest downloading it if you use ACE (it is just the framework).

 - Current Uniforms (all CTRG-Uniforms (Std./Sleeves/T) and CTRG-Camo Uniform \[APEX\]).
   - German (5-Color/5-Farb) Flecktarn (Woodland) Camo Version.